 Description of the Teaching Specialist faculty category

 “The Teaching Specialist appointment is a multiple-year, renewable teaching appointment proposed by department chairs to meet an ongoing curricular need and offered to qualified individuals who have a proven record of excellent teaching at the college.
-Department chairs may apply for appointments when a demonstrated annual teaching need of at least .67 FTE can be made for a non-tenure track position for a period of five consecutive years” (Faculty Manual Section 4.III.G).
+Department chairs may apply for appointments when a demonstrated annual teaching need of at least .60 FTE, or the equivalent of three one-credit courses (three course equivalents), can be made for a non-tenure track position for a period of five consecutive years” (Faculty Manual Section 4.III.G).
 Teaching Specialists contribute to academic advising and service to the college in proportion to their level of employment.
-Teaching Specialists hold 3-year term appointments of at least .67 FTE with the option of subsequent 3-year appointments to the position.
+Teaching Specialists hold 3-year term appointments of at least .60 FTE with the option of subsequent 3-year appointments to the position.

 - Applications for a Teaching Specialist appointment (use link above): October 15

-- Requests for a subsequent 3-year term (use Google Doc obtained from the DOC): October 15 of the final year of the appointment; each contract is a 3-year renewable contract
+- Requests for a subsequent 3-year term (use Google Doc obtained from the DOC): October 15 of the final year of the appointment

 - Reviews: During the fifth year of the Teaching Specialist appointment, and the fifth year of subsequent cycles (i.e., years 5, 11, 17)